Phenotypes of vascular flow networks

-The concept of Pareto optimality is designed to choose the subset of phenotypes which consists of optimal trade-offs between such objectives: The so-called Pareto front is the subset of phenotypes none of which networks can be improved in all objectives at the same time (see \cite{Miettinen1999}, and Fig~\ref{fig:figure1}~D).
-In other words, for such a ``Pareto efficient" phenotype, performance at one objective can not be increased without decreasing performance at some other objective.
-Each phenotype on the Pareto front thus represents an optimum trade-off between the objectives.
-One can assume that the phenotypes observed in nature are all found approximately on the Pareto front because any other trade-off could be improved upon and is therefore evolutionarily selected against, given otherwise fixed conditions.
+Many frequently competing factors influence which particular phenotypes are favored by natural selection.
+Therefore, it is to be expected that the eventual physical form of an organism is shaped by trade-offs between different requirements.
+Pareto optimality identifies those phenotypes that strike optimal trade-offs between objectives: The Pareto front is the subset of phenotypes where performance at one objective can not be increased without decreasing performance at another \{Fig.~\ref{fig:figure1}~(b), Ref.~\cite{Miettinen1999}\}.
+One can assume that the phenotypes observed in nature are found approximately on some relevant Pareto front because any other trade-off could be improved upon and is therefore evolutionarily selected against, given otherwise fixed conditions~\cite{Shoval2012}.

-In mathematical terms, ``improving performance'' of an objective means either minimization or maximization of some objective function which maps a phenotype from the phenotypic space to a real number.
-Examples of such performance functions include the ability to digest seeds in birds~\cite{Shoval2012}, being a forager or a soldier in ants~\cite{Shoval2012}, or efficient transport of fluids in vascular systems~\cite{Ronellenfitsch2016,Katifori2010,Hu2013}.

-The Pareto front can be shown to essentially provide phenotypes which interpolate between ``functional archetypes,'' e.g., the omnivore phenotype would lie in between the archetypal herbivore and the carnivore~\cite{Shoval2012}.
-Thus, through the realization that the Pareto front provides a means of selecting optimal trade-offs of phenotypic performance, one can come to the conclusion that by analyzing the archetypes, it is possible to obtain information about which particular objectives are the biologically relevant drivers of evolution.

-Apart from this, the Pareto paradigm has amongst other things led to the discovery of phase transitions~\cite{Seoane2015} and clustering in the morphospace~\cite{Avena-Koenigsberger2014} of non-vascular complex networks.